-Furthermore, they are using the smell of chocolate as a means of temptation while the subjects are solving puzzles.
+Furthermore, they use the smell of chocolate as a means of temptation while the subjects are solving puzzles.

-After the puzzle, one group was giving their chocolate and they are more willing to solve another puzzle after.
-For the ones that are given radish and not chocolate, most got mad and didn’t want to do the experiment anymore.
+After the puzzle, one group was given their chocolate, and they were more willing to solve another puzzle after.
+For the ones that were given radish and not chocolate, most got mad and didn’t want to do the experiment anymore.

-This just showed that the ones given with radish were annoyed because they were tempted a lot and they don’t want to use their self-control again for another puzzle.
+This just showed that the ones given with radish were annoyed because they were tempted a lot and they didn’t want to use their self-control again for another puzzle.

-That’s why some lost their cool upon a bad day.
+That’s why some lose their cool upon a bad day.
 Or why we are prone to our impulses when we’re tired.

 Self-Control Is Usually Depleted at Night

-This concept basically revolves again around self-control being depleted by using it.
+This concept revolves again around self-control being depleted by using it.

 Most of us use our self-control throughout the day.
 Because of that, we usually have low energy levels or low self-control at night,

-That is also one of the reasons why mornings are the perfect time to do the things that we have to do such as working for our goals or imposing good habits.
+That is also one of the reasons why mornings are the perfect time to do the things we must do, such as working for our goals or imposing good habits.

 In fact, it is also what I use.
 I usually find that working right after waking up is perfect if I want to get my productivity to the next level.

-It is relatively easier to force myself into working right after waking up compared to working at night.
+It is relatively easier to force myself into working right after waking up than working at night.

-Most of us would just want to relax or watch TV at night which includes me.
-The reason being we just have less self-control at night because we used it to get through the day.
+Most of us want to relax or watch TV at night, including me.
+We just have less self-control at night because we use it to get through the day.

-Getting low self-control at night is normal with the only exception of some night owls just because they usually like sleeping in the day and have high energy levels at night.
+Getting low self-control at night is normal, with the only exception of some night owls, just because they usually like sleeping during the day and have high energy levels at night.

-If you want to know more about goal setting and how many goals are good if you’re looking for results, then I recommend you this article.
+Recommended Read: If you want to know more about goal setting and how many goals are good if you’re looking for results, I recommend this article.
 This would make you more efficient in reaching your goals.
 Here is the link: How many goals should you have at a time?